Nursing Home Abuse FAQs

 A law firm that protects the rights of the elderly

 At Mani Ellis & Layne, PLLC, we are fierce advocates for the rights of nursing home residents.
 Horror stories of physical abuse or sexual abuse and reports of malnutrition and dehydration are appalling.
-Nursing homes, assisted living facilities and other residential facilities in West Virginia that do not live up to their obligations to provide humane and diligent care-resulting in injury or death-must be brought to justice.
+Nursing homes, assisted living facilities and other residential facilities in West Virginia and Central Ohio that do not live up to their obligations to provide humane and diligent care-resulting in injury or death-must be brought to justice.
 Our nursing home abuse lawyers fight for victims and their families.

 A case of nursing home abuse and neglect is traumatic for the victim and for family members.
 Our attorneys understand this; that's why we take the time to give our clients the individual attention they deserve in such a time of need.
 Our entire staff is committed to providing the utmost in client care and service.
 We believe in what we do and are proud to be chosen as the law firm to represent your case.